 Summary : Discover Ecuador's world-renowned Galapagos archipelago from the comfort of a modern catamaran.
 See firsthand the abundant, approachable wildlife that inspired Charles Darwin's scientific discoveries.
-Bask in the sunshine on magnificent white sand beaches with slumbering sea lions.
-Snorkel with Galapagos penguins, manta rays, and schools of colorful fish.
-Trek over ancient volcanic rock through lush vegetation to picturesque viewpoints.
-Learn more about the natural history of the region and contemporary conservation efforts at the Charles Darwin Research Station.
+Bask in the sunshine on magnificent white sand beaches with slumbering sea lions; snorkel with Galapagos penguins, manta rays, and schools of colorful fish; trek over ancient volcanic rock through lush vegetation to picturesque viewpoints; and learn about the natural history of the region and current conservation efforts at the Charles Darwin Research Station.

-Today starts at South Plaza Island.
-South Plaza is one of the smallest islands with a visitor site, but is home to an incredible amount of diverse flora and fauna.
-It has a large population of Sesuvium plants like the prickly pear cactus tree that is an important source of food for the land iguana.
+South Plaza Island: South Plaza is one of the smallest islands with a visitor site but it’s home to an incredible amount of diverse flora and fauna.
+It has a large population of Sesuvium plants such as the prickly pear cactus tree, an important source of food for the land iguana.
 Just a few years ago mice were finally eradicated from the island, helping the population of land iguanas grow healthily once more.
 Enjoy an optional hike here.

-After your visit to the research station you will be transferred to the airport for your return flight to Ecuador.
+After a morning excursion, disembark the ship and transfer to the airport for your return flight to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.
 Read this itinerary as a guide only, as the exact route and the wildlife you encounter may vary.